apioo/fusio-docs/docs/bootstrap.md

 ## Creating a route

-At last we need to create a route which then invokes our action.
-A route contains some meta information like a description and the request and response schemas and also which action should be invoked.
+Lastly, we need to create a route which then invokes our action.
+A route contains some meta information like a description, the request and response schemas, and which action should be invoked.
 In our example we simply select the action and the schema which we have created.

 ![create_schema](/img/bootstrap/create_route.png)